HA and DR

 Parallel Test

-- Activates the DR plan, bringing up a hot or warm site.
+- Activates the DR plan, brings up a hot or warm site.

-- Primary site continues normal operations while alternate site processes backup transactions.
+- Primary continues operations, alternate processes backup transactions.

-- Least disruptive and time-consuming among disaster recovery tests.
+- Least disruptive, but time-consuming among recovery tests.

 -